Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

 When discussing Zernike polynomials and generalized orthogonal polynomials on arbitrary dimensional balls we will be making use of certain radially shifted Jacobi polynomials which generally take the form $P^{(\alpha,\beta)}_n(2|\mathbf{x}|^2-1)$, where $\mathbf{x} \in B_1 \subset \mathbb{R}^d$ is in the $d$ dimensional unit ball $B_1$.
 We discuss them in further detail in \cref{sec:fractionalexplicitformshighD}.

-The Gegenbauer polynomials, also known under the name \emph{ultraspherical} polynomials \cite[18.3]{nist_2018} correspond to the $a=b=\lambda-1/2$ special case of the Jacobi polynomials with $\lambda > -1/2$ and are thus orthogonal with respect to the weight function $(1-x^2)^{\lambda-\frac{1}{2}}_+$.
+The Gegenbauer polynomials, also known under the name \emph{ultraspherical} polynomials \cite[18.3]{nist_2018} correspond to the $a=b=\lambda-1/2$ special case of the Jacobi polynomials with $\lambda > -1/2$ and $\lambda\neq0$, and are thus orthogonal with respect to the weight function $(1-x^2)^{\lambda-\frac{1}{2}}_+$.
+The excluded value $\lambda=0$ is degenerate in the Gegenbauer normalization used here.
 The notational discrepancy between the basis parameters of Gegenbauer and Jacobi polynomials is historical in nature.
-The Gegenbauer polynomials furthermore come with a different canonical normalization, such that the following relationships hold (cf. \cite[18.7.1, 18.7.2]{nist_2018}):
+The Gegenbauer polynomials furthermore come with a different canonical normalization, such that the following relationships hold (cf.~\cite[18.7.1, 18.7.2]{nist_2018}):

 The Chebyshev polynomials of the first and second kind are special cases of both the Jacobi and Gegenbauer polynomials with a different canonical normalization \cite[18.7.3,18.7.4]{nist_2018}

 The Chebyshev polynomials of the first kind, conventionally denoted $\{ T_n(x) \}_{n\in \mathbb{N}}$ correspond to the $a=b=-1/2$ special case and are thus orthogonal with respect to the weight function $w^{(-\frac{1}{2},-\frac{1}{2})}_P(x)=\frac{1}{\sqrt{1-x^2}}$ on $(-1,1)$.
 Whereas the Chebyshev polynomials of the second kind $\{ U_n(x) \}_{n\in \mathbb{N}}$ correspond to the special case $a=b=1/2$ and are orthogonal with respect to the weight function $w^{(\frac{1}{2},\frac{1}{2})}_P(x)=\sqrt{1-x^2}$ on $(-1,1)$.